-The Active-In Strategy 2017 – 2021 will contribute towards the Central Government targets through focusing on three areas of work.
+The Active in the Community Strategy 2017 – 2021 (formally operating as Active-In) will contribute towards the Central Government targets through focusing on three areas of work.

-Active-In’s core business is to create opportunities for people to become more active.
+Active in the Community CIC's core business is to create opportunities for people to become more active.
 This may be moving people from physical inactivity to low-activity, or low-activity to regular activity.
-The activity level of the individual is depicted by the Public HeAalth guidelines which states inactivity in adults as anyone taking part in less than 30 minutes of moderate physical activity per week; low-active adults as anyone taking part in under 150 minutes of moderate physical activity per week; with anyone above this level stated as active.
+The activity level of the individual is depicted by the Chief Medical Officer guidelines which states inactivity in adults as anyone taking part in less than 30 minutes of moderate physical activity per week; low-active adults as anyone taking part in under 150 minutes of moderate physical activity per week; with anyone above this level stated as active.

 In order to engage people into activity, it is key to ensure that the organisations that are leading activity are suitably qualified and prepared to welcome new members.
 The other aspect is to enhance the experience of the individual participant as much as possible through high levels of customer care and ensuring a holistic approach is applied to the engagement stage onwards.